Interstellar-Network/Interstellar-Book/src/M2_demo_tutorial.md

 - the Transaction Validation Protocol TTVP pallet can confirm the transactions based on those circuit evaluations/executions

 `ocwCircuits`: can manage the generation of the logical display circuit in `skcd format` to configure the garbled circuit production.
-> the generation of this configuartion display circuit uses a Master File VHDL packages (pre-configured for that demo).
+> the generation of this configuration display circuit uses a Master File VHDL packages (pre-configured for that demo).

  `ocwGarble`: can generate for each transaction a randomized display garbled circuit (with random Keypad and one time code) with a customized message based on transaction parameters